Clifton, Greater Manchester: Sport

-Clifton Cricket Club play in the Premier Division of the recently established Greater Manchester Cricket League.
+Clifton Cricket Club play in the Premier Division of the Greater Manchester Cricket League.
 The Club have gone through a recent period of success with winning the GMCLT20 competition 3 times and becoming regional T20 champions.
 They also reached the finals of both the National ECB Club Vitality Blast and the Lancashire Knock Out.
 The club's ground is on Manchester Road not far from junction 16 of the M60 motorway.

 Queensmere Dam off Queensway is leased from the Forestry Commission by Swinton and Pendlebury Anglers.
 Queensway was only built (across what was farmland) in the early 1960s to directly link much of Rake Lane and Lumns Lane (at the former Bee Hive public house - now Holyrood private nursery) with Bolton Road (A666), Pendlebury at its junction with Station Road (B5231) instead of having to use nearby Billy Lane.
 Before this, Queensmere Dam was known locally as simply "the Dam".